-TIP: To validate the timing constraints, run report\timing\summary and report\methodology on the synthesized design.
+TIP: To validate the timing constraints, $run\ report_timing_summary$ and $report_methodology$ on the synthesized design.
 Fix problematic constraints before implementation!

-For more information on defining and working with constraints that affect placement and routing, see this link in the Vivado Design Suite User Guide: Using Constraints (UG903).
+For more information on defining and working with constraints that affect placement and routing, see section Physical Constraint in the Vivado Design Suite User Guide: Using Constraints (UG903).